AlainParadis/HEAL610/lit-review.md

 -   Why is embedding it important?
 -->

 In recent years, WIL's acceptance as a valued learning model has grown, as has its provision in higher education {% cite chatoor_student_2023 %}, {% cite smigiel_managing_2015 %}, {% cite tunny_future_2022 %}, {% cite ross_developing_2019 %}.
-In the Graphic Design program, WIL is particularly relevant due to the collaborative nature of the field, where mentorship and professional engagement play pivotal roles in shaping students’ skills and career readiness {% cite cutean_impact_2023 %}, {% cite mcrae_work-integrated_2018 %}, {% cite smith_impact_2014 %}.
+In the Graphic Design program, WIL is particularly relevant due to the collaborative nature of the field {% cite smith_impact_2014 %}, where mentorship and professional engagement play pivotal roles in shaping students’ skills and career readiness {% cite cutean_impact_2023 %}, {% cite mcrae_work-integrated_2018 %}, {% cite smith_impact_2014 %}.
 The Graphic Design program is six semesters long, running in the fall and winter semesters.
 Yet, despite its importance, WIL is limited to a single fieldwork component in the final semester {% cite  algonquin_college_of_applied_arts_and_technology_graphic_2024 %}.
 During five of the six semesters students participate in no WIL activities.

 ### The Importance of WIL to Each Stakeholder